 There is no doubt that the best way to keep mice away is by sealing mice entry points!

 If a mouse cannot get into your home, you will not have to deter them or keep them away!
 The mice cannot get in.

 You can use these 6 scents to keep mice away from your home.

 If used correctly, peppermint oil will repel mice.
-You need to know some things before using it to make it as effective as it can be.
+You need to know some things before using it to make it as effective as possible.